gramaziokohler/radii_docs/docs/_build/html/_sources/tutorial/grashopper/documentation_rst/04_publish_material.rst.txt

 .. image:: ../images/Publish/Publish_Textures.png

 This component is used to connect all textures that should be published to a channel.
 It takes all textures from Rhino.
-Textures are automatically resized to 1200px to avoid unnecessary large files, this can be changed with right clicking the component.
+Textures are automatically resized to 1200px to avoid unnecessary large files, try to avoid this step by using smaller textures, this can be changed with right clicking the component for options.

 **Input**